-The student may appeal the denial of aid in writing (email is acceptable) to the Financial Aid Office (for federal or state aid and TAP recipients) or the Student Accounts Office (for other institutional scholarship recipients) explaining why he failed to make SAP and what has changed that will now enable him to make SAP.
+The student may appeal the denial of aid in writing (email is acceptable) to the Financial Aid Office (for federal aid and TAP recipients) or the Student Accounts Office (for other institutional scholarship recipients) explaining why he failed to make SAP and what has changed that will now enable him to make SAP.
 Conditions for an appeal can include personal injury, death of a relative, or other special circumstances.
 The student should include any third-party documentation (e.g., signed letter from physician, obituary, etc.) to support his appeal.
 A group comprised of at least one representative from the respective office plus other Luther Rice personnel will evaluate the appeal (majority vote carries) and if the appropriate office grants the appeal, the student will be eligible for aid, be placed on financial aid probation for one term, and may also be placed into an academic plan determined by the respective office and agreed to by the student.
-The office that granted the appeal will review the student's progress prior to course approval of the subsequent term for which the student registers to see if he made SAP or met his academic plan.
+The office that granted the appeal will review his progress after the completion of the next term to see if he made SAP or met his academic plan.
 If he did not succeed in making SAP or meet his academic plan, he will be ineligible for future aid until he regains eligibility by the normal academic procedures described above.
 The results of the appeal will be sent via student email within 10-15 business days after receipt of the appeal and all required documentation.
-A student may only be granted one successful appeal per degree level (i.e., only one appeal granted for associate level, one for bachelor level, one for master level, one for preparatory course work, and one for doctoral level).
+A student may only be granted one successful appeal per degree level (i.e., only one appeal granted for bachelor level, one for master level, and one for preparatory course work and one for doctoral level).

-If the respective office denies the appeal, the student may then appeal either to the Director of Financial Aid (for federal or state aid and TAP appeals) or to the Vice President for Financial Affairs (for other institutional scholarship appeals) for another evaluation of the appeal.
-The decision of the Director of Financial Aid or the Vice President for Financial Affairs is final.
+If the respective office denies the appeal, the student may then appeal either to the Director of Financial Aid (for federal aid and TAP appeals) or to the Vice President for Financial Affairs (for other institutional scholarship appeals) for another evaluation of the appeal.
+The decision of the Director or of the Vice President for Financial Affairs is final.

 The student's appeal must be granted before the last date of the term in order for the student to be eligible for aid in that same term.
 If a student's appeal is granted but the student does not enroll during the same financial aid year or prescribed time period(s) communicated to him via the Luther Rice office that granted the appeal, the student must submit a new appeal.